FAQ's

 Yes, AURALIT-i allows for extensive customisation of document

 templates.
-Clinicians can contact us, and documents can be tailored to their
+Clinicians may contact us to discuss tailoring documents to their

 specific needs and specialities, ensuring consistency and efficiency in